ComScore

 Meet the Experts

-• Dr. Jason Gold (DPM, FACFAS) is a board-certified podiatrist at Foot, Ankle & Leg Vein Center in Boynton Beach, Florida.
+• Dr. Jason Gold, DPM, FACFAS, is a board-certified podiatrist at Foot, Ankle & Leg Vein Center in Boynton Beach, Florida.
 Specializing in reconstructive foot and ankle surgery in Palm Beach County, Dr. Gold has worked with professional athletes and completed thousands of successful procedures.

 • Dr. Miguel Cunha is a board-certified podiatric surgeon and founder of Gotham Footcare in NYC.
 He is a foot and ankle surgeon with experience treating conditions like plantar fasciitis and Achilles tendonitis.
 Dr. Cunha has completed many complex reconstructive foot and ankle surgeries using minimally invasive techniques.

-How We Chose the Most Comfortable Boots
+How I Chose the Most Comfortable Boots

-Without further ado, here are 21 styles that stand out from the pack and are well worth the investment.
+Without further ado, here are 12 styles that stand out from the pack and are well worth the investment.

-Most Comfortable Boots Overall
+Most Comfortable Podiatrist-Recommended Boots

-1. Blondo Dahlia Booties
+1. Blondo Dagger Booties

 • podiatrist-recommended